Sharky1507/LLM-Powered-Data-Analyst/README.md

 *  **Transparency, trust & deployment**

    Track every AI decision, trace, and feedback.
 Analyze quality and usage in the console.
 Deploy fully in your VPC with Docker/Compose, VMs, or Kubernetes.
-Enterprise-ready with RBAC, SSO (OIDC), audit logs, SMTP.